swift-embedded/swift-embedded/README.md

 ### Installing the toolchain

-1. Download the latest build of the toolchain from [here](https://jenkins.dragomirecky.com/job/swift-embedded/job/swift) put the .xctoolchain file to one of `/Library/Developer/Toolchains/` or `~/Library/Developer/Toolchains/`:
+1. Download the latest build of the toolchain from [here](https://jenkins.dragomirecky.com/job/swift-embedded/job/swift) and put the .xctoolchain file to one of `/Library/Developer/Toolchains/` or `~/Library/Developer/Toolchains/`:

     ```bash
     $ mkdir -p /Library/Developer/Toolchains